hlotvonen/glyph-drawing-club/README.md

 - [ ] Feature to overlap characters
 - [ ] Gallery, where users can upload their creations
 - [ ] Frames with onion skin (to make animation)
+- [ ] Top-down & right-to-left writing modes

 #### Bugs

 - [ ] Chrome & Windows when trying to drag and drop a font gives Uncaught TypeError: Failed to execute 'readAsArrayBuffer' on 'FileReader': parameter 1 is not of type 'Blob'. at HTMLBodyElement.GlyphSelect.\_this.onDrop
 - [ ] Safari export doesn't work
-- [ ] Safari doesn't display grid (lines have to be 1 px in order to show)

 ### About
 GlyphDrawing.club has been designed and developed by [@hlotvonen](http://heikkilotvonen.fi) and [@i-tu](https://github.com/i-tu) using React and MobX.
 For help, ideas, contributions, etc. open an issue or send an email to [hlotvonen@gmail.com](mailto:hlotvonen@gmail.com).